adiralashiva8/testng-metrics/README.md

 ---

-### Adding logo to report:
+### Customize LOGO:

-In case you want to generate the report with custom logo, make sure you pass the JVM argument called `testng.metrics.logo`
+In case you want to generate the report with custom LOGO, make sure you pass the JVM argument called `testng.metrics.logo`

 Ex: `mvn clean test -Dtestng.metrics.logo="https://mycompanylog.jpg"`